Plant Encyclopedia

 Liparis krameri is a deciduous woodland terrestrial orchid.
 A pair of broad glossy leaves ascend from a pseudobulb that sits at ground level.
 The leaves are markedly veined with the center vein being the most prominent.
 The leaf edges are flat or undulating, giving the false impression of serrations.
 They are a bright shiny green, completely hairless, and tapering elegantly to a point; 7-12 cm long and 3-8 cm wide.
 The pseudobulb is round, but somewhat compressed; 2-3 cm in diameter.

-From the center of the leaves the unbranched flower stalk grows to a height of 10-25 cm and supports anywhere from 5-20 insect looking flowers.
+From the center of the leaves the branch less flower stalk grows to a height of 10-25 cm and supports anywhere from 5-20 insect looking flowers.
 While the flowers are typical looking for a Liparis, they are even more spider-like in appearance than most.
 Each is about 2 cm long.
 The broad lip is strongly recurved ending in a point.
 The long sepals are held in a triangle and are undulating.
 The hair-like petals are held directly backward The column is long and arching.
 The flower color is variable from pure bright green throughout to deep purple-brown, and every shade between.
 Many plants have a complex purple veined lip.
 The flowers are born sequentially, thus the plant can bloom for weeks.
-I’ve not seen any pods form on wild plants in my region.

 This twayblade orchid is found throughout the cool temperate regions of Japan as well as the Korean Peninsula, China (Manchuria), and the higher elevations of Taiwan.
 It lives in moist woodlands in mountain forests.
 In the mountains of southern Japan it seems to prefer somewhat higher elevations (500+ meters) where night time temperatures are cooler, thus revealing its true nature – a cool temperate climate species.